Making, Accepting and Refusing Invitations in English

 B: Yes, I am.
 Why do you ask?

-B: Yes, sure.
-I’d love to.
-What time?
+B: Yes, I’d love to.
+What time should I come?

-A: 2 pm.
+A: Around 2 pm.

-B: No, thanks, that won’t be necessary.
+A: No, thank you.
+That won’t be necessary.

 B: I’d love to, but I’m really busy.
 Thanks anyway.
 Maybe some other time.